Robust propensity score weighting estimation under missing at random: Introduction

-In this paper, we consider the second approach and develop a unified framework for doubly robust estimation under the setup of missing at random \citep{rubin1976}.
-Specifically, we apply the information projection \citep{csiszar2004} to the propensity score weighting problem under the covariate-balancing constraints.
-The initial weights of the propensity score are obtained from the working propensity score model, but the balancing constraints in the information projection are obtained from the working outcome regression model.
-Imposing covariate-balancing constraints can be understood as indirect model calibration.
-Indirect model calibration is the key condition to achieve double robustness in the propensity score weighting estimator.
-Information projection is used to obtain the augmented propensity score model.
+Our journey takes the latter route as we construct a unified framework for doubly robust PS estimation under the setup of missing at random \citep{rubin1976}.
+To achieve the goal, we apply the information projection \citep{csiszar2004} to the PS weighting problem, while adhering to covariate-balancing constraints.
+Specifically, the initial PS weights are constructed from the working PS model, but the balancing constraints, crucial for achieving double robustness in the PS weighting estimator, are derived from the working outcome regression model.
+This maneuver can be perceived as indirect model calibration.
+Information projection is used to obtain the augmented PS model.

-The resulting propensity score weighting estimator can also be expressed as a regression imputation estimator that is also consistent under the propensity score model assumption that derives the initial propensity score weights.
-That is, we can construct a doubly robust regression imputation by imposing the internal bias calibration condition in estimating the model parameter in the regression model.
-The doubly robust regression imputation estimator under the internal bias calibration condition is algebraically equivalent to the doubly robust propensity score weighting estimator under the indirect model calibration condition.
+Remarkably, the PS weighting estimator that is obtained from information projection can also be cast as a special type of regression imputation estimator, incorporating balancing functions as covariates in the outcome regression model and the regression coefficients are computed using the weights computed from the final PS weights.
+This algebraic equivalence, known as self-efficiency, forms the cornerstone of our journey toward outlier-robust PS estimation.
+In practice, outliers do exist and the presence of outliers can significantly undermine the efficiency of estimators.
+While outlier-robust procedures are well studied in the literature on regression or classification \citep{stefanski1986, wu2007, zhang2010}, their application in the context of missing data remains underexplored.
+To our best knowledge, the construction of an outlier-robust PS weighting estimator has not been investigated in the literature.